Increase your positive reviews by up to 37%!

 Step 9: Start promoting your business

-As technology continuously develops, social media is gaining more power than ever.
-It’s not only for communicating with family members and friends along such wide distances, but it can also be a great way to market your books for reselling to boost your sales on Amazon.
+As technology keeps advancing, social media is becoming more powerful.
+It’s not just for chatting with family and friends over long distances, but also a great way to market your books and boost sales on Amazon.

 Conclusion